HodaAtWork/DS-miniatures/README.md

 # Data Science Miniatures
-Examples of my efforts to gain Data Science knowledge and hands-on experience in using R and Python for DS purposes.
+Some examples of my efforts to gain Data Science knowledge.
+Topics included are web scraping, data cleanup and reshaping, exploratory data analysis, probability, linear regression, support vector machine and MapReduce.
+Coding is done mostly in Python, but there are examples written in R and Smalltalk (Pharo) too.
+You can find them in the respective folders.

+With regard to effective communication (story telling) yet to do is writing a presentation of *some* project.
+This [interactive visualisation](https://tabsoft.co/3qmluHV) shows some of the options in [Tableau](https://public.tableau.com/s/).
+Of course you could use [Power BI](https://powerbi.microsoft.com/en-us/) as well.
+This example is based on public Seattle building permits data and was derived from a Harvard CS109-2015 lecture.